nas-hub/Apigee-Enterprise-Security-Design-Patterns/IAM-Integration/IdentityStore-Pattern/README.md

-# Apigee as standards based authentication Interface for Enterprise Identity Store.
+# Apigee as standards based authentication interface for an existing Enterprise Identity Store.

-This is a commonly used enterprise pattern where the access to APIs requires end-user Authentication.
+This is a common enterprise pattern where the access to APIs requires end-user Authentication and enterprise only has Authentication Service.
 The pattern is based on the below decisions from the [IdP Integration Decision Graph](https://github.com/nas-hub/Apigee-Enterprise-Security-Design-Patterns/tree/master/IAM-Integration#decision-graph):

 **Decision 1**: Access to APIs requires end-user authentication.

-**Decision 2:** Identity Store authenticates End User.
-Apigee provides standards based authentication services on top of Identity Store.
+**Decision 2:** No Identity Provider modules exists, Identity Store authenticates End User.
+Apigee provides standards based authentication services on top of existing Identity Store.

-**Decision 3:** Apigee authenticates Application.

-**Decision 4:** Apigee will be the end-user Access Token Authority.

 ## Reference Architecture: